 If this is not good enough for you to visit Bulgaria in a wine holiday, Bulgaria Wine Tours brings you seven convincing reasons to pick Bulgaria as your next wine destination!

 Starata Izba Parvenetz [Old Cellar Parvenetz] a 19th-century winery.
 Photo by Vasil Zlatev.

-Mainly recognized for its sandy beaches and ski resorts, a little-known fact about Bulgaria is that it is one of the oldest wine producing countries in the world.
+Mostly known as a beach and ski resorts destination, Bulgaria is also one of the oldest wine producing countries in the world.
 Nevertheless, wine tourism is a relatively new industry in Bulgaria, so you will not see buses driving in and out of wineries, quick tastings standing up at the bar or a hoard of tourists trying to get a table at the local restaurant.

-What you will experience is the warm hospitality of Bulgaria’s various wineries – century-old wineries, small to medium-sized wineries and of course, family-run wineries.
-You will visit the unexplored rural regions of the country with picturesque villages and stunning nature, and get to immerse yourself into millennia-old history and culture.
+What you will experience is the warm hospitality of Bulgaria’s various century-old wineries, small to medium-sized wineries, and, of course, family-run wineries.
+You will visit the unexplored rural regions of the country with picturesque villages and stunning nature.
+You will get to immerse yourself into millennia-old history and culture.
 Wine tastings in Bulgaria can last as long as you want them to!

 Usually, you get to meet the winemaker and/or the owner of the winery, tour the vineyards and the facilities, and enjoy generous wine pourings accompanied with local appetizers and pleasant conversations.
 The overall atmosphere is one of ayliak – the Bulgarian state of enjoying time and living in the moment.